captn3m0/captn3m0.github.com/pages/dnscrypt.md

 You can monitor the uptime of the same at [status.captnemo.in](https://status.captnemo.in/).
 The above IP is a floating IP (which means it won't change even after server restarts).

+The server is running dnscrypt-wrapper `v0.3`.

 ## Warning

 By using this service you take full responsibility.
-The terms and/or availability of this service may change without prior notice.
+If this puts your computer on fire, I'm not responsible!

 ## CHANGELOG